From Borrego Springs to Changemaker: Edward Rivera’s Journey with San Diego Foundation and National Rainbow College Fund

 May 02, 2025 | By NRCF Team

-In the heart of Borrego Springs — a small, isolated desert town two hours from the nearest city — Edward “Eddie” Rivera’s story of resilience and hope takes root.
+In the heart of Borrego Springs — a small, isolated desert town two hours from downtown San Diego — Edward “Eddie” Rivera’s story of resilience and hope takes root.

 Growing up where “the desert was your backyard, front yard and side yard,” Eddie experienced firsthand what it meant to be part of a close-knit community.